PaloAltoNetworks/terraform-provider-prismacloud/docs/resources/rql_search.md

 Manage a RQL search on the Prisma Cloud Platform.

+NOTE:
-NOTE:  Prisma Cloud does not currently support deleting RQL searches, so `terraform destroy` is a noop.
+* Prisma Cloud does not currently support deleting RQL searches, so `terraform destroy` is a noop.
+* In scenarios where a use case necessitates updating the resource `prismacloud_rql_search`, it is advised to first remove the corresponding `prismacloud_rql_search` resources from the Terraform state file.

 ## Example Usage